cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2020/exercise.md

 (double) 120.00000
 ```

-- Have a look at how to use the workspace syntax in [[https://root.cern/doc/master/rf511__wsfactory__basic_8py.html][this]] tutorial  and try to create the gaussian pdf and the formula directly in a workspace
+- Have a look at how to use the workspace syntax in [this](https://root.cern/doc/master/rf511__wsfactory__basic_8py.html) tutorial  and try to create the gaussian pdf and the formula directly in a workspace

 ## E: Fitting
+You can watch the introductory presentation to part 1E [here](https://indico.cern.ch/event/976099/contributions/4138517/attachments/2161767/3648364/03%20LikelihoodAndIntervals.mp4)

 **Note: from this point on if you were using the interactive python session, you should switch to a python script.**